sadhaks/sadhaks/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🎓 Undergraduate student passionate about Software Engineering
+🎓 Undergraduate student passionate about Computer Engineering
-💻 Interested in building real-world software systems
+💻 Interested in building real-world systems
 🚀 Currently working on academic and personal projects using modern technologies
----
-## 💻 Skills

-- Programming: Java / Python
-- Database: MySQL
-- Tools: Git, GitHub
 ---

 ## ⚡ Fun Fact

 I’m continuously learning and improving my skills to become a professional developer 🚀